SlimShadyIAm/DetectYourZen/README.md

 #### Source selection

 - The original sources used by Alexandru et. al are found in `sources_original_repaired.txt`.
 These were used in **Experiment 1** (the replication experiment) Some of the repos are removed from this list as they were removed, either due to a DMCA takedown or by the author themselves.
 These are listed below.
-- Our "new" sources for **Experiment 2**, which we found by re-running `src/bash/get-projects.bash`, can be found in `sources_new.txt`
+- Our "new" sources for **Experiment 2**, which we found by re-running `src/main/bash/get-projects.bash`, can be found in `sources_new.txt`.
+You can gather your own sources by running `/src/main/bash/get-projects.bash <ouputfilename>`.

 - The list of repositories and commit hashes we used for **Experiment 3** can be found in the `sources_commit_20xx_xx.txt` files

 #### Scripts
 - The original scripts Alexandru et al. wrote are also included in this repositories
 - The new scripts we wrote are:
     - `src/main/python/aggregate.py`  -- this was slightly overhauled to fix LaTeX support, and also generate tables from multiple sources and automatically add columns in one go.
+Instructions in `Aggregating results` section.
-    - `src/main/python/random-selection-projects.py` -- This computes the overlap between the original sources and the "new" sources we collected, and displays 10 of them randomly
+    - `src/main/python/random-selection-projects.py` -- This computes the overlap between the original sources and the "new" sources we collected, and displays 10 of them randomly.
+Can simply be run using `python3 src/main/python/random-selection-projects.py`, outputs to standard output.
     - `src/main/python/get-commits.py` -- This script uses the GitHub API to find, given a list of Git repository sources and chosen time periods, commit hashes for each time period for each of the repositories.
 This was used for Experiment 3.
+The list of repositories was taken from `random-selection-projects.py` and you can change the list on line 6 of `get-commits.py` to change this list.
+You can also change the ranges of dates to use on line 17.
+After that, running  `python3 src/main/python/get-commits.py` will create the `.txt` files needed with the sources and commit hashes.
     - `src/main/python/repair-sources.py` -- The list of repositories the original authors gave did not correspond to the repositories of the resulting data in `./data-original`.
 We tried to reconstruct the list just using the folder names using this script.
+Run using `python3 src/main/python/repair-sources.py` and it will save the repaired sources list to `sources_original_repaired.txt`.
-    - `./aggregate-timeperiods.ipynb` was used to generate graphs using the data discovered in Experiment 3 in `data-commits/`
+    - `./aggregate-timeperiods.ipynb` was used to generate graphs using the data discovered in Experiment 3 in `data-commits/`.
+This can be run using Jupyter notebook.

+The remaining script, i.e `project-stats.bash` were from the authors of the orignal paper and is not used in this project.

 #### Detectors
 - The original detector is in `src/main/scala/CrawlerOrig.scala`.
 This was unmodified from the replication package.
 - The new detector, which makes use of the enhanced idiom detector analyses, is in `src/main/scala/CrawlerNew.scala`.
 - The new detector with the new Git Agent, which can additionally check out commit hashes after cloning repos, can be found in `src/main/scala/CrawlerNewCommit.scala`.
 - The new analyses and Git Agent are in `src/main/scala/slim`.

+***NOTE***: These scripts may take several hours to run if using all ~1,000 sources.
+You can terminate early at any time with `CTRL+C` because stats are saved after detection on each project is finished, not at the end.
+And if restarting the script, it will pick up where you left off.

+If you want to test on a small selection of sources, `sources_commit-2018-05.txt` contains 10 repositories, so modifying `src/main/scala/CrawlerNew.scala` to use this text file would terminate after a few minutes.

+Alternatively, you can add a new `.txt` file with a subset of the sources and modify the `Source.fromFile()` function call in `src/main/scala/CrawlerNew.scala` to use your new file.

 ### Results
 - The results from Alexandru et. al are found in `./data-original`